Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/getting-started/provider-playbook/common-use-cases/chronic-absenteeism-solution-guide/getting-data-flowing/architecture.md

 Please note that the Alliance is not a cloud-hosted or multi-tenant provider and does not manage the infrastructure elements that appear on the right side of the diagram.
-The Ed-Fi Alliance and its community work to produce the open-source (Apache2 license) tools that comprise this platform.
+The Ed-Fi Alliance and its community work to produce the open-source (Apache License, version 2.0) tools that comprise this platform.

 :::